AWCXV/TextFusion/README.md

 ## The propose model
 ### To test
-For the RGB and infrared image fusion:
+For the RGB and infrared image fusion (e.g., LLVIP):
 ```
 python main_test_rgb_ir.py
 ```
 **Tips**: If you are comparing our TextFusion with a pure apperance-based method, you can directly set the "description" as empty for a relative fair experiment.

-For the grayscale and infrared image fusion:
+For the grayscale and infrared image fusion (e.g., TNO):

 ```
 python main_test_gray_ir.py